 Ultimately, you’re trying to find specificity and meaning in every moment and carve out a structure for the scene.
 That’s when script analysis skills become invaluable, because you really have to know the meaning of each of the playwright’s words.

 What is the relationship between rehearsal and performance?
 Is there a difference between rehearsing for a class or rehearsing for a staged performance?

-K: I don’t think there should be a lot of differences.
+Kendrick: I don’t think there should be a lot of differences.
 Granted, with a performance you have the director there to guide you through the process.
-However with the classroom you have the notes that the teacher has given you.
+However, in the classroom you have the notes that the teacher gives you.
 You can’t slack off.
 It’s never just a rehearsal; you have to always play for keeps.
-Things are going to pop out during rehearsal.
+Things are going to pop up during rehearsal.
 You’re going to learn from your partner or yourself, and they are going to learn from you.

 Rehearsal is also where you create good habits as an actor.
 In the professional world, so much of the work you do happens on your own time.
 There is no one holding your hand or holding you to a higher standard.
 Many actors aren’t prepared for auditions.
 If you are doing your work consistently, showing up prepared, knowing what every moment means then you stand out.
 There are so few things you can control as an actor in this business, but how professional you are is one of those things.
 Consistently bringing your A-game to class and rehearsal is how you cultivate that discipline.

 What is the process of rehearsal at the studio like?